cromiecodes/January-at-L3A/README.md

 ...
 Well... for the most part.

-You see 👀 it also comes with a price.
+You see 👀

+It also comes with a price 💰.

 Even though big Web 2.0 players may have ethical and moral codes, they still control who sees what, when, and why.
 Companies like Facebook and Google are the world's most powerful companies because, within the last 3 years, data has surpassed oil in value.